 DAY PACK: This will come in handy for day hiking and van travel.
 A smaller daypack with two shoulder straps that you carry on your back is perfect, and should be large enough to hold rain gear, an extra sweater, water bottle, lunch, binoculars and anything else you would take on a day hike.

-RAIN GEAR: During kayak excursions, group canoe paddles and explorations on foot, a good quality rain suit (both top and bottom) is a must to keep you warm and dry.
-We do have some rain suits available at the lodges, but most guests prefer to bring their own gear.
-Rain suits should be made of coated nylon with factory-sealed seams.
+RAIN GEAR: During kayak excursions, group canoe paddles and explorations on foot, a good quality rain jacket and pair of rain pants is essential to keep you warm and dry.
+The REI Co-Op brand (www.rei.com) offers affordable, durable options.
+We do have some rain gear available at the lodges, but most guests prefer to bring their own.
+Rain gear should be made of coated nylon with factory-sealed seams.
 The expensive Gore-tex variety is not really necessary; however, you may opt for this if you think you may have use for it again.
 Heavy rubberized rain gear will keep you dry, but it is bulky and weighty to carry.
 Please do NOT bring a plastic or vinyl rain suit or poncho; these tend to tear easily and quickly.

 PANTS: Two to three; one pair made of quick-drying, synthetic material.
 Include a pair of shorts, just in case!
 We recommend “convertible” pants, which zip-off into shorts for a “two-in-one” travel wardrobe mainstay.